slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
-## On surrendering, forgiveness and revenge
+## On quiting and surrendering

 <!--
-- letting go allows progress. letting things happen instead of trying things to happen.
+> *"Summer grass, all that’s left of warrior’s dreams."
-- if you don’t reconcile you’re postponing war. nem todos os problemas se resolvem c o tempo.
+-- Basho*

-- ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
+- nem todos os problemas se resolvem c o tempo. ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
 - you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.
 -->